Skip to main content

 • Option 1: on the application's "Sign On" tab > Settings > SAML 2.0, copy and open the Metadata URL, download the xml file and provide this to Tecton support.

 • Option 2: on the application's "Sign On" tab > Settings > SAML 2.0, expand the More details section.
-Copy the Sign on URL and Issuer and Signing Certificate.
+Copy the Sign on URL and Issuer and download the Signing Certificate.
 Send all three items to Tecton support.

 Example with Microsoft Azure Entra ID (fka Azure AD)